Ann and Harold

 Ann and Harold was the first ever British television serial.
 The program, written by Louis Goodrich, ran on BBC television for a total of five 20-minute episodes in July and August 1938.
 It starred Ann Todd and William Hutchison in the "story of a London society couple's romance, from their meeting to their grand society wedding."

-No known footage or photographs of the show survive, as it was aired live before any means of recording television programs existed.
+No footage of the show survives, as it was aired live before any means of recording television programs existed.
+Two photographs exist as a visual record of the production.